yo3-sun/Magglow/README.md

 You can estimate several parameters using **Magglow** by incorporated with statistical analysis tools such as Monte Carlo or nested sampling method.
 **MagglowNest** is a sample parameter estimation Bayesian interface by [MultiNest](https://github.com/JohannesBuchner/MultiNest).
 We provide some example data files in the `data` folder.
 Please keep your copy as the original repository to ensure all data paths work correctly.
-Please see a sample job script file in `example/MagglowNest_sample.sh` for usage.
+A sample job script file in `example/MagglowNest_sample.sh` may also be useful.